 Venue: Virtually - Public Meeting.
 View directions

-To receive, and confirm as a correct record, the minutes of the meeting of the Audit and Standards Committee held on 23rd November 2020.
+To receive the minutes of the meeting of the Joint Waste Collection Services Committee held on 3rd March 2022.

-RESOLVED that the minutes of the meeting of the Audit and Standards Committee held on 23rd November 2021 be approved as a correct record and signed by the Chairman.
+RESOLVED that, subject to the correction set out above, the minutes of the meeting of the Joint Waste Collection Services Committee held on 3rd March 2022 be approved as a correct record and signed by the Chairman.

 There were no declarations of interest.